DigitalGrinnell/OHScribe/README.md

 In this format each `<cue>` tag within the enclosing `<cues>` tag represents one `<scene>` from the previously documented workflow output.
 Like a `<scene>`, each `<cue>` identifies a speaker, a start and end time, and one or more lines of transcribed text.

 **OHScribe!** can be used to transform output from the documented workflow into this format for ingest.

-## Running OHScribe!
+### Running OHScribe!

-**OHScribe!** is accessible at https://ohscribe.grinnell.edu and should run in any web browser.
+**OHScribe!** is accessible at https://ohscribe.us.reclaim.cloud and should run in any web browser.
 It permits a user to upload an XML file (presumably this is output from the aforementioned workflow), and if successful, it provides an output file in IOH-compatible XML format as a download.

+{{% obsolete "This feature is no longer necessary in __Reclaim Cloud__." %}}
 Since upload and download of content is provided the site will present the user with a required login screen like this:

 ![Authentication Window](https://raw.githubusercontent.com/DigitalGrinnell/OHScribe/main/docs/OHScribeAuthWindow.png)

 Interested users of **OHScribe!** should [request credentials via email to *digital@grinnell.edu*](mailto:digital@grinnell.edu?subject=OHScribe Credentials).
+{{% /obsolete %}}

-### Uploading XML
+#### Uploading XML

-Once authorized, **OHScribe!** presents the user with a file upload form like so:
+~~Once authorized,~~ **OHScribe!** presents the user with a file upload form like so:

 ![Upload Window](https://raw.githubusercontent.com/DigitalGrinnell/OHScribe/main/docs/OHScribeUpload.png)